gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 both codes.
 The civilian long code $$ C_{\text{CL}} $$ is
 $$ L_{\text{CL}}=767250 $$ chips long, repeating every $$ 1.5 $$ s, while the
 civilian moderate code $$ C_{\text{CM}} $$ is $$ L_{\text{CM}}=10230 $$ chips
-long and its repeats every $$ 20 $$ ms. The CNAV data is an upgraded version of the original NAV navigation message, containing higher precision representation and nominally more accurate data than the NAV data.
+long and it repeats every $$ 20 $$ ms. The CNAV data is an upgraded version of the original NAV navigation message, containing higher precision representation and nominally more accurate data than the NAV data.
 It is transmitted at $$ 25 $$ bit/s with forward error correction (FEC) encoding,